 NINTH: To the fullest extent that the General Corporation Law of the State of Delaware, as it exists on the date hereof or as it may hereafter be amended, permits the limitation or elimination of the liability of directors and officers, no director or officer of this Corporation shall be personally liable to this Corporation or its stockholders for monetary damages for breach of fiduciary duty as a director or officer.
-Notwithstanding the foregoing, a director or officer shall be liable to the extent provided by applicable law (1) for any breach of the director's or officer of or officer not in good faith or which involve intentional misconduct or a knowing violation of law, (3) under Section 174 of the General Corporation.
+Notwithstanding the foregoing, a director or officer shall be liable to the extent provided by applicable law (1) for any breach of the director's or officer's duty of loyalty to the Corporation or its stockholders, (2) for acts or omissions of the director or officer not in good faith or which involve intentional misconduct or a knowing violation of law, (3) under Section 174 of the General Corporation.
 Law of the State of Delaware with respect to directors, (4) for any transaction from which the director or officer derived any improper personal benefit, or (5) for any action by or in the right of the Corporation, in the case of officers only.
 Neither the amendment or repeal of this Article, nor the adoption of any provision of this Amended and Restated Certificate of Incorporation inconsistent with this Article shall adversely affect any right or protection of a director or officer of the Corporation existing at the time of such amendment or repeal.